-Annex B to Security Incident Management and Investigation - Security Incident Impact Level (SIIL) Security Incident Impact Levels - Principles Low Medium High Extreme Limited damage to the Defence interest, military or business unit, individuals and/or unlikely to cause reputational damage.
-Damage to the Defence interest, military or business unit, or individuals, limited localised reputational damage.
-Serious damage to the Defence interest, military or business unit, individuals, possible damage to national interest, national media attention and possible short-term reputational damage Exceptionally grave damage to Defence interest, military or business unit, multiple individuals, actual damage to national interest, sustained national media attention and reputational damage Physica al Assets Facility, Base, Building Minor damage or vandalism to Defence facility, base or building Loss of ID/access pass Failure to report lost ID/access pass Damage or vandalism to Defence facility, base or building requiring remediation Non-compliance with defence physical security policy relating to facility/base or building access Threat to defence facility, base or building Serious damage to defence facility, base or building impacting the operations or compromising the level of security Multiple incidents relating to non-compliance with defence physical security policy Suspected reconnaissance of defence facility, base or building Credible threat to defence facility, base or building Significant damage to defence facility, base or building causing a cessation of operations and unacceptable level of risk to defence assets including personnel Armoury, Weapons, ammunition, explosive ordnance Loss or unaccounted part of weapon Loss or unaccounted minor quantities of small arms ammunition, up to 50 calibre, training aids and inert items of explosive ordnance Note: minor quantities are considered as a volume error of less than 2%; or the total value is less than \$250 An occurrence of unaccompanied access to armoury or explosive ordnance store house (ESH) by Defence or contractor personnel Recovery of weapon, weapon part Loss or unaccounted ammunition greater than 50 calibre or explosive ordnance including training aids or inert items that by their nature may cause alarm.
-Failure to secure armoury by Defence or contractor personnel Loss or unaccounted explosive ordnance that can be used as a standalone 'weapon system' in their own right or are readily usable as part of an IED.
+Annex B to Security Incident Management and Investigation - Security Incident Impact Level Security Incident Impact Levels - Principles · · · · · · Low Limited damage to the Defence interest, military or business unit, individuals and/or unlikely to cause reputational Medium Damage to the Defence interest, military or business unit, or individuals, limited localised reputational damage.
+High Serious damage to the Defence interest, military or business unit, individuals, possible damage to national interest, national media attention and possible short-term Exce bu nati damage. reputational damage Physica l Assets Facility, Base, Building Minor damage or vandalism to Defence facility, base or building Loss of ID/access pass Failure to report lost ID/access pass Damage or vandalism to Defence facility, base or building requiring remediation Non-compliance with defence physical security policy relating to facility/base or building access Threat to defence facility, base or building Serious damage to defence facility, base or building impacting the operations or compromising the level of security Multiple incidents relating to non-compliance with defence physical security policy Suspected reconnaissance of defence facility, base or building Credible threat to defence facility, base or building • Sig cat lev Armoury, Weapons, ammunition, explosive ordnance Loss or unaccounted part of weapon Loss or unaccounted minor quantities of small arms ammunition, up to 50 calibre, training aids and inert items of explosive ordnance Note: minor quantities are considered as a volume error of less than 2%; or the total value is less than \$250 An occurrence of unaccompanied access to armoury or explosive ordnance store house (ESH) by Defence or contractor personnel Recovery of weapon, weapon part Loss or unaccounted ammunition greater than 50 calibre or explosive ordnance including training aids or inert items that by their nature may cause alarm.
+Failure to secure armoury by Defence or contractor personnel Loss or unaccounted complete weapon(s) Loss or unaccounted explosive ordnance that can be used as a standalone 'weapon system' in their own right or are readily usable as part of an IED.
 This includes items such as grenades, demolition stores and detonators Recovery of unreported weapon, ammunition or explosive ordnance including training aids or inert items of explosive ordnance.
 Attempted theft of weapon, ammunition or explosive ordnance including training aids or inert items of explosive ordnance.
-Loss of keys, cards or other access devices associated with weapon, ammunition or explosive ordnance security or storage Inappropriate storage, use or transport of weapon, ammunition or explosive ordnance Loss or theft of multiple weapons Loss or theft of significant quantities of ammunition or explosive ordnance Compromise of, or unauthorised access to, an explosive ordnance storage facility or of explosive ordnance during a transport activity Theft of keys, cards or other access devices associated with weapon, ammunition or explosive ordnance security or storage Security Enhanced Radioactive Sources Unauthorised disclosure that Defence holds Security Enhanced Sources Defence Vehicles Unauthorised disclosure of the location of Defence's Security Enhanced Sources Disclosure of the composition of Security Enhanced Sources in Defence Radioactive waste Theft, loss or damage to a security enhanced source whilst being transported under an approved transport plan (i.e. on a public road).
+Loss of keys, cards or other access devices associated with weapon, ammunition or explosive ordnance security or storage Inappropriate storage, use or transport of weapon, ammunition or explosive ordnance Los exp Co orc a ti Th wit or s Security Enhanced Radioactive Sources Unauthorised disclosure that Defence holds Security Enhanced Sources Unauthorised disclosure of the location of Defence's Security Enhanced Sources Disclosure of the composition of Security Enhanced Sources in Defence Radioactive waste Theft, loss or damage to a security enhanced source whilst being transported under an approved transport plan (i.e. on a public road).
 Subsequent reporting of a security enhanced source incident in the media.
-Unauthorised (actual or attempted) access to a security enhanced source whilst in storage or transit (ie on Defence property or in Defence vehicle).
-Theft, loss or damage to a security enhanced source whilst in storage (ie on Defence property).
-Verified use of a Defence security enhanced source by terrorists in a 'dirty bomb'.
-Minor damage or vandalism to Defence "white fleet" vehicle Vandalism causing minor damage to Defence operational vehicle or theft of "white fleet" vehicle Attempted theft, suspected or actual theft of Defence operational vehicle.
-Theft of Defence armed operational vehicle
+Un enl De Th wh Ve ter Defence Vehicles Minor damage or vandalism to Defence "white fleet" vehicle Vandalism causing minor damage to Defence operational vehicle or theft of "white fleet" vehicle Attempted theft, suspected or actual theft of Defence operational vehicle. • Th el (SIIL)